 Painters can say how they work in pastels or oils, but to this day I’m unable to address how a poem happens.
-One may as well ask why the goldfinch just now landed on the echinacea, or why the Mongols truly halted at Vienna.
+One may as well ask why the goldfinch just landed on the echinacea; or why the Mongols halted at Vienna; or why the blackbird, and not the crow, got to Stevens first.
 I’m not being coy.

 Let me be the first to announce that I am what Tolkien dubbed* “a muddler in verse.”
 Or, as a critic once called me, a “taster of poetry.”
 That’s actually pretty funny, as well as clever.
 It is all true.
 My scholarship is wanting; my vocabulary limited; the promise others perceived in me I have largely disappointed.
-Still, while I do not claim any grants or fellowships, the kindness of many teachers and peers has enriched me.
+Still, while I do not claim any grants or fellowships, the kindness of many teachers and peers enriches me to this day.

-But I have chosen to stand by my shortcomings and limitations.
-Maybe others, slow or struggling like myself, will find a moment of solidarity in this digital isolation.
-Maybe Genius, when God sees fit to finally return it to us, will have someone against whom to measure itself.
+I have chosen to stand by my shortcomings and limitations.
+Maybe others, slow or struggling like myself, will find a glitch of solidarity in our digital isolation.
+Maybe authentic Genius, when God sees fit to finally return it to us, will have someone against whom to measure itself.
+This is all, really, that my poems are “about.”

 * J.R.R.
 Tolkien, The Monsters & the Critics (HarperCollins, 2007)